Freya Blekman: Social media coverage

-Blekman is very active on X under the username @freyablekman, where she shares advancements in her work on particle physics.
+Blekman was very active on X under the username @freyablekman, where she shared advancements in her work on particle physics, and since 2024 with the same username on bsky and mastodon.
 She was also featured at CERN in a YouTube series about the hadron collider restart in 2015.
 This promotion of particle physics on social media won her the Jaarprijs Science Communication award of the Royal Flemish Academy of Belgium for the Arts and Sciences (KVAB) in 2016.